-In interpreting test scores, allowance may have to be made for education and ethnicity.
+- In interpreting test scores, allowance may have to be made for education and ethnicity.

-	- The MMSE provides measures of orientation, registration (immediate memory), short-term memory (but not long-term memory) as well as language functioning.
+- The mini mental state examination provides measures of orientation, registration (immediate memory), short-term memory (but not long-term memory) as well as language functioning.

 - The examination has been validated in a number of populations.
 Scores of 25-30 out of 30 are considered normal, 21-24 as mild, 10-20 as moderate and below 10 as severe impairment.

-	Before administering the MMSE it is important to make the patient comfortable and to establish a rapport.
+Before administering the Mini Mental State Examination it is important to make the patient comfortable and to establish a rapport.
 Praising success may help to maintain the rapport and is acceptable.
 However, persisting on items the patient finds difficult should be avoided.